vuelto-org/vuelto/INSTALLATION.md

 # Linux
+You have to have X11, OpenGL, CMake and a C compiler installed.
+## X11
 On Debian and derivates like Ubuntu and Linux Mint the xorg-dev meta-package pulls in the development packages for all of X11.
 ```bash
 sudo apt install xorg-dev